Arthur Morris/BIRDS AS ART

 Too many folks attending BAA IPTs (remember those?) and dozens of photographers whom I see in the field and on BPN, are–out of ignorance–using the wrong gear especially when it comes to tripods and more especially, tripod heads… Please know that I am always glad to answer your gear questions via e-mail.
 Those questions might deal with systems, camera bodies, accessories, and/or lens choices and decisions.

-This image was created on 17 March 2021 at the Stick Marsh in Fellsmere, FL.
-I used the Induro GIT 404L/Levered-clamp FlexShooter Pro-mounted Sony FE 600mm f/4 GM OSS lens with the Sony FE 1.4x Teleconverter and The One, the Sony Alpha 1 Mirrorless digital camera.
-ISO 1250.
-Exposure determined by Zebras with ISO on the thumb dial: 1/2500 sec. at f/5.6 (wide open) in Manual mode.
-AWB at 7:56am on a clear morning.
+This image was created on 12 April 2021 on the first DeSoto IPT.
+I used the Sony FE 600mm f/4 GM OSS lens (with the lens foot resting on the ground) and The One, the Sony Alpha 1 Mirrorless digital camera.
+ISO 2500.
+Exposure determined via Zebras with ISO on the rear dial: 1/500 sec. at f/4.5 (stopped down 1/3-stop; should have been wide open) in Manual mode.
+AWB at 7:36:56am on a still, cloudy morning.

 Wide/AF-C was active at the moment of exposure and performed perfectly.
 Click on the image to see a larger version.